magnars

 Data Flow

 Your data reaches the client in some way.
-I won’t delve into how in this blog post, other than to say that it’s not the components themselves fetching it.
-Maybe you’re fetching them with GraphQL, or WebSockets, or some GET requests - as long as it’s done centrally, that’s fine.
+I won’t go into details in this blog post, other than to say that the components themselves should not be fetching it.
+Maybe you’re fetching data with GraphQL, or WebSockets, or some GET requests - as long as it’s done centrally, that’s fine.

-Once you have the data, they are gathered at a top-level location defined by the main function.
+Once you have the data, it is kept in a top-level location defined by the main function.
 This could be in a database, in an atom, or if necessary, in a JavaScript object.

 When this happens, a prepare function is called with all the data, transforming domain data into UI data.
 This UI data is sent to a top-level component, which renders the UI using generic components.